reproto/reproto/doc/spec.md

 The primary attribute in use is the `#[http(...)]` selection.
 This can be applied to [services] and [endpoints].

-For services, the following options are available:
+For services, the following attributes are available:

 * `#[http(url = <string>)]`, configure the default URL for this service.

-For endpoints, the following options are available:
+For endpoints, the following attributes are available:

 * `#[http(path = <string>)]`, configure which path the endpoint uses.
 For example, `/post/{id}`.
-  This option is _required_.
+  This attribute is _required_.
 See [HTTP paths] for more information.
 * `#[http(method = <string>)]`, configure which method the endpoint uses.
 Defaults to `GET`.

 [HTTP paths]: #http-paths